-AIDS.
+AIDS

 The level of funding for HIV/AIDS programs in Africa remains a major focus of interest.
-This issue is covered in CRS Issue Brief IB10050, AIDS in Africa, by Raymond W. Copson.
-See also CRS Report RS21181, HIV/AIDS International Programs: Appropriations, FY2002-FY2005, by Raymond W. Copson.
+This issue is covered in CRS Report RL33584, AIDS in Africa, by Nicolas Cook.
+See also CRS Report RL33485, U.S. International HIV/AIDS, Tuberculosis, and Malaria Spending: FY2004-FY2007, by Tiaji Salaam-Blyther.

-NEPAD and the G8.
+NEPAD and the G8

 In 2001, African leaders approved the New Partnership for Africa's Development (NEPAD), championed by the presidents of South Africa, Nigeria, Senegal, and others.
 Under the plan, African countries are to intensify efforts to eradicate poverty, strengthen democracy, deal with corruption, and resolve conflicts in exchange for debt forgiveness from the developed countries as well as increased aid, trade, and investment.
 NEPAD includes a "peer review mechanism" intended to assure that African governments are held accountable for their performance with respect to governance and economic policy.

 At the June 2002 G-8 summit at Kananaskis, Canada, attended by key African leaders, donors launched an Africa Action Plan to be implemented as NEPAD reforms move forward.
 Whether the G8 donors and Africa are living up to their Kananaskis promises is controversial.
-Britain will host the July 2005 G8 summit in Scotland, and Prime Minister Tony Blair intends to focus the meeting on Africa once again.
-Sweeping proposals for 100% debt relief, sharply increased aid, and the removal of trade barriers are expected to be discussed.
+Britain hosted the July 2005 G8 summit in Scotland, and Prime Minister Tony Blair focused the meeting on Africa once again.
+Sweeping proposals for 100% debt relief, sharply increased aid, and the removal of trade barriers were discussed.
 For more information, see CRS Report RL32796, Africa, the G8, and the Blair Initiative, by Raymond W. Copson.